vivs94/vivs94.github.io/_posts/2023-08-26-Introduction to Generative Modelling.md

 >"We can think of $D_{KL}(p_{data} \| p_{model})$ as preferring to place high probability everywhere that the data occurs, and $D_{KL}(p_{model} \| p_{data})$ as preferrring to place low probability where data doesnt occur."

 Looking at it from a sampling standpoint, an argument could be made in favor of utilizing KL in the opposite direction.
 This is because it ensures the generation of samples that appear realistic, but there's a risk that these samples might only originate from a specific mode within the distribution, a phenomenon known as "mode collapse."
 This approach might not be effective in generating data that covers a wide range of high-density regions.
-Moreover, as we've observed previously, its not possible to explicitly write $p_{data}(x)$.
-Therfore, optimzing parameters of our model will become tricky.

 ## Efficacy of a generative model